Metro A Line (Minnesota): Features

-Buses on the A Line have wider rear doors which in combination with all-door boarding, allows for reduced dwell time when passengers are boarding or alighting.
-There is no fare collection equipment on board due to off-board fare payment machines located at stations.
-12 new buses were purchased for the line at a cost of $500,000 each, which is roughly 10% greater than a normal bus.
+The initial A Line bus fleet featured 12 new buses, purchased at a cost of $500,000 each, approximately 10% more than a normal bus.
 Buses used on the A Line have more standing room than other Metro Transit buses, stainless steel seat frames, and provide free on-board Wi-Fi.
 Buses have a unique exterior paint scheme from other Metro Transit vehicles, rounded exterior molding edges, and brighter digital displays.
 The internal digital displays are able to show real-time service information on connecting routes, announcements, and what stops are upcoming.
 Initially 12 buses were purchased for the line with 3 being new buses and 9 being replacement buses from an existing contract with Gillig.
 An additional bus was purchased a month after the line opened to improve maintenance and reliability operations.

 The passenger experience and legibility of the line helped it be described as "probably the best bus route in the US" by one transit expert.
 Riders are more satisfied with the A Line's service than regular route local bus service.
 Six police officers were added to the Metro Transit Police Department to monitor buses and check tickets on the A Line.